intel/neural-compressor/docs/3x/get_started.md

 </table>

 > **Note**:
-> From 3.0 release, we recommended to use 3.X API, and the 2.X API will be deprecated in the future.
+> From 3.0 release, we recommend to use 3.X API.
+Compression techniques during training such as QAT, Pruning, Distillation only available in [2.X API](https://github.com/intel/neural-compressor/blob/master/docs/source/2x_user_guide.md).
-> Documentations for 2.X API can be found at [2.X API User Guide](https://github.com/intel/neural-compressor/blob/master/docs/source/2x_user_guide.md).